 The article goes on to explain…

-- Understand the information you have – document what personal data you hold, where it came from and who you share it with.
-This will involve reviewing your contracts with third-party processors to ensure they’re fit for GDPR.
+- Understand the information you have – document what personal GDPR. you hold, where it came from and who you share it with.
+This will involve reviewing your contracts with third-party processors to ensure they’re fit for

-- Implement accountability measures – including appointing a data protection officer if necessary, considering lawful bases, reviewing privacy notices, designing and testing a data breach incident procedure that works for you and thinking about what new projects in the coming year could need a Data Protection Impact Assessment.
+- Implement accountability measures – including appointing a protection officer if necessary, considering lawful bases, reviewing notices, designing and testing a breach incident procedure that works for you and thinking about what new projects in the coming year could need a Data Protection Assessment.

 - Ensure appropriate security – you’ll need continual rigour in identifying and taking appropriate steps to address security vulnerabilities and cyber risks

 - Train Staff – Staff are your best defence and greatest potential weakness – regular and refresher training is a must

 No “off-the-shelf” solution can promise GDPR compliance

 But how to put all this in place in time to meet the May 2018 deadline?

 It’s true, no one company or software solution can do this for you, no matter what their marketing material may say.